-- (1) Lateral bracing of top flange of floor joists before full installation or attachment of flooring material, - (2) In-plane bracing of wall panels before installation of shear panels or sheathing material, - (3) Out-of-plane bracing of wall panels before being connected to perpendicular walls or other parts of the structure, and - (4) Top chord, web members and bottom chord plane bracing of roof and floor trusses before installation of permanent sheathing or bracing.
+- (1) Lateral bracing of top flange of floor joists before full installation or attachment of flooring material, - (2) In-plane bracing of wall panels before installation of shear panels or sheathing material, - (3) Out-of-plane bracing of wall panels before being connected to perpendicular walls or other parts of the structure, and - (4) Top chord members, web members and bottom chord plane bracing of roof and floor trusses before installation of permanent sheathing or bracing.

 Loads that are expected to be encountered during installation include, but are not limited to, loads due to wind and snow, and loads that result from installation operations.
-The installer is not expected to consider loads during installation that result from the performance of work by other trades that are not identified on the plans or coordinated with the contractor and these trades.
-ASCE 37 Standard (2002) may be used as a reference to determine construction loads for the design of temporary bracing.
-SBCA-CFSBCSI (2008) may also be used as a best practice guide for bracing of cold-formed steel trusses.
+The installer is not expected to consider loads during installation that result from the performance of work by other trades that are not identified on the construction documents or coordinated with the contractor and these trades.
+ASCE 37 Standard (2019) may be used as a reference to determine construction loads for the design of temporary bracing.
+CFSC-SBCA (2019) may also be used as a best practice guide for bracing of cold-formed steel trusses.

-- ASCE 37-02, Design Loads on Structures During Construction (2002), American Society of Civil Engineers, Reston, VA. - SBCA-CFSBCSI, Guide to Good Practice for Handling, Installing, Restraining & Bracing of Cold-Formed Steel Trusses (2008), Cold-Formed Steel Building Component Safety Information (CFSBCSI) published by Structural Building Components Association (SBCA), Madison, WI.
+ASCE/SEI 37-14 (R2019), Design Loads on Structures During Construction, American Society of Civil Engineers, Reston, VA.

+CFSC-SBCA (2019), Cold-Formed Steel Building Component Safety Information (CFSBCSI) Guide to Good Practice for Handling, Installing, Restraining & Bracing of Cold-Formed Steel Trusses (2019), published by Cold-Formed Steel Council (CFSC) of the Structural Building Components Association (SBCA), Madison, WI.